samtaggart/data_threefold_projects_friends/info/projects/3bot/3bot.md

 ## Support via Token Distribution Event (TDE)

 The ThreeFold Token (TFT) is the result of farming of Internet capacity therefore becoming the token of the new internet.
-TDE is there to benefit projects like 3Bot which have as purpose to provide value to the ThreeFold movement - Conscious Internet Alliance and to do good for our planet.
+The TDE is there to benefit projects like 3Bot, which provide value to the ThreeFold Grid and do good for humanity and our planet.

-You can buy TFT's, branded for each project, directly supporting the project and the growth of the ThreeFold Grid and its experiences.
+You can buy TFTs, branded for each project, which directly support the project and therefore the growth of a conscious internet.

 ```python